micmejia/bible-dump/NKJV/Luke/Luke 8.md

 Then they went out to see what had happened, and came to Jesus, and found the man from whom the demons had departed, sitting at the feet of Jesus, clothed and in his right mind.
 And they were afraid.

 ###### 36
-They also who had seen _it_ told them by what means he who had been demon-possessed was [^m]healed.
+They also who had seen _it_ told them by what means he who had been demon-possessed was healed.

 ###### 37
-Then the whole multitude of the surrounding region of the [^n]Gadarenes asked Him to depart from them, for they were seized with great fear.
+Then the whole multitude of the surrounding region of the Gadarenes asked Him to depart from them, for they were seized with great fear.
 And He got into the boat and returned.

 ###### 38
 Now the man from whom the demons had departed begged Him that he might be with Him.
 But Jesus sent him away, saying,